charlieringer/SpotTheBotWorkshop/readme.md

 - Spectral Clustering

 ### Using clusterers.py
-A typical command looks like this: `python3 clusterers.py --data=your_data.csv --data_mode=features --model=kmeans`.
+A typical command looks like this: `python3 clusterers.py --data=your_data.csv --data_model=features --model=kmeans`.
 This will fit the model specified by `--model` on whole data set (ignoring classes) built from the data in the file passed into `--data` using whichever data model is specifed by `--data_model`.
 Then PCA is used to decompose the data into 3 features so it can be projected onto a 3d graph.
 The clustered data along with the ground truth data is then projected side by side into interactable 3d graphs, allowing you to explore the data.

 All models can be used on all data models.